NodersUA/Node_guides/testnet/nibiru/installation.md

 nibid keys add wallet
 ```

-Create a password for the wallet and write it down so you don't forget it.
 The wallet has been created.
 In the last line there will be a phrase that must be written down
 ```bash
 # If the wallet was already there, restore it
 nibid keys add wallet --recover